d3b4g/leonids/_posts/chainsaw.md

 226 Directory send OK.
 ftp> mget *
 ```
-We have got three interesting files from FTP server, after a bit of researching i found out these are components of a smart contract
+We have got three interesting files from FTP server, after a bit of researching i found out these files are party of a etherum smart contract.

 WeaponizedPing.json - A compiled Solidity smart-contract in JSON format
 WeaponizedPing.sol - .sol extention means its an Ethereum smart-sontract written in Solidity